sendgrid/docs/source/User_Guide/Marketing_Campaigns/code_editor.md

    <td>Weblink</td>
  </tr>
 </table>
-*For your convenience, these subsitution tags have been added to an Unsubscribe Module available in the Design Editor.
+*For your convenience, these substitution tags are included by default in the Unsubscribe Module found on the Build tab of the Design Editor.

 For contacts with no entry in a custom field, the substitution tag appears blank.
 To set a default value, use the following pattern: